 - A Holter monitor to screen for abnormal heart rhythms

-- A cardiac catheterization may be performed to evaluate pressures in each chamber of the heart and look at the coronary arteries.
-Sometimes a biopsy is needed to assist with the diagnosis.
-These heart muscle biopsies are helpful in evaluating for possible infections or certain metabolic abnormalities of the heart
+- Cardiac catheterization to evaluate pressure in each chamber of the heart and examine the coronary arteries.
+Sometimes, a biopsy is needed to assist with the diagnosis.
+These heart muscle biopsies help identify possible infections or specific metabolic abnormalities of the heart

-Clinical management of DCM depends on the severity of the disease and the patients symptoms.
-Medications can be used to help improve heart function and minimize symptoms and complications.
-Medications can used to:
+Clinical management of DCM depends on the severity of the disease and the patient's symptoms.
+Your child's doctor may prescribe medications to help improve heart function and minimize symptoms and complications.
+Such medications are used to:

 - help the body get rid of extra fluid that can build up if the heart is not squeezing well (diuretics)

 - help strengthen the squeeze of the heart and reduce symptoms of heart failure (digoxin)

 - prevent blood clots that can result from poor heart function (blood thinner)

 - prevent the development of scar tissue in the heart muscle (aldosterone antagonist)

 When these medications no longer work, advanced heart failure therapies may be considered in certain patients, such as: